Degree and Class Year

 What three words would you use to describe L&C?

-What has been your favorite class so far (title and professor)?
+What has been your favorite class so far?
 How has it expanded your knowledge?

 My favorite class so far was Social Psychology with Assistant Professor Diana Leonard.
 This is the area within psychology that I am particularly interested in and it fulfilled my expectations thoroughly.
 It allowed me to apply psychology to the real world in new and more specific ways than previous psychology courses.
 I loved how Professor Leonard incorporated current events and supplementary readings into the course, rather than just having us read out of the textbook.

 What made you want to come to Lewis & Clark?

 I knew I wanted to attend a liberal arts college.
 I have always loved all different subjects and wanted the breadth that a liberal arts education provides, as well as the intimate class sizes and close relationships with professors that come with a small school.
 I was particularly impressed with the large variety of courses, resources, and activities at Lewis & Clark.
 In addition, I visited campus and saw firsthand that the professors deeply care about their students and the school is supportive of all different learning styles, which was confirmed when I began attending L&C.

 Have you had the opportunity to do research with a professor?
 What did you learn from that experience?

 Yes, I do research on campus in the Behavioral Health and Social Psychology (BHS) Lab with Professors Brian and Jerusha Detweiler-Bedell.
 Before coming to Lewis & Clark, I knew I wanted to major in psychology but had no prior experience with the research side of the subject.
 My first semester, I began doing research in the BHS Lab, and it has been the perfect complement to my psychology courses.
 It is amazing to be able to apply what I learn in textbooks in my courses to real-life research and experiences.

 What’s your favorite spot on campus?